Vie-Rus/Bash-Scripts/README.md

     + PDFlatex > .sh
         - This Program's example will turn any .tex file into a pdf this program will also remove the aux and log file

+# AwkAct
+    + AwkScript > .sh
+        - To manipulate data and generate reports for a file

+    + Datafile > .txt
+        - Datafile used in awkscript.sh, which includes a first name, last name, a class, and 4 grades

+# PyBash
+    + PyScript > .py
+        - Script that uses bash within the python code using 'import os'
+        - When running this program you need to use:
+            $ Python3 PyScript.py
+        instead of:
+            $ ./PyScript.py